 The Logitech G413 is a full-size keyboard that takes a lot of space on your desk due to its NumPad.

 The build quality of this keyboard is almost identical to the Logitech G512 Special Edition.
-It has a nice brushed aluminum plate on top.
+It has a plastic frame with a nice brushed aluminum plate on top.
 It feels solid with virtually no flex at all.
 The rubber feet are very grippy and prevent the keyboard from sliding around; however, the incline feet feel a little loose.
 The keys wobble slightly, but it isn't noticeable while typing.
-Unfortunately, the doubleshot ABS keycaps feel a bit cheap and shine very easily with regular daily use.
+Unfortunately, the doubleshot ABS keycaps feel a bit cheap and shine very easily with regular use.
 Some even seem slightly crooked and don't look properly aligned.

 The Logitech G413 has okay ergonomics.
 While its profile is fairly low, it's not considered a low-profile keyboard, and you'll likely be more comfortable using a wrist rest with it.
 Unfortunately, it lacks an included wrist rest, and there's only one incline setting.
 If you'd like something with a detachable wrist rest, consider the Logitech G513, which is a step up from this keyboard.

 The Logitech G413 has a great red backlight.
 All keys are individually-lit, and you can also have some effects that can be set with the software.
 You can also easily control the brightness through five different levels.
 If you prefer something with multi-color backlighting instead of just one color, look into the NPET K20.

-This keyboard has a fixed cable that's long enough to reach your desktop.
-The cable ends in two USB-A connectors, and both need to be plugged in to use the USB passthrough available on the board.
+This keyboard has a fixed cable that should be long enough for most setups.
+The cable ends in two USB-A connectors, and both need to be plugged in to use the USB passthrough.